sean-atkinson/row_health_wellness_program_analysis/README.md

   * Leveraging Excel, I assess campaign performance for our marketing team, focusing on customer acquisition and brand awareness, by selecting three metrics of interest for each.

 - <b>Part 3: Visualizations</b>
-  * With the aid of Tableau, I create dashboards for the Marketing department to monitor customer acquisition and brand awareness metrics on an ongoing basis.
+  * With the aid of u, I create dashboards for the Marketing department to monitor customer acquisition and brand awareness metrics on an ongoing basis.

 - <b>Part 4: Recommendations & Next Steps</b>
   * Suggestions on things to take a look at going forward.